Cetacean bycatch: La Plata dolphins

 The La Plata or Franciscana dolphin (Pontoporia blainvillei) is the most threatened small cetacean in the southwest Atlantic Ocean due to bycatch.
 They are only found in the coastal waters of Argentina, Brazil, and Uruguay.
-This species has been divided into four ranges (FMU’s: Franciscana Management Units) for management and conservation purposes.
+This species has been divided into four ranges (FMU's: Franciscana Management Units) for management and conservation purposes.
 These populations are genetically different.
-Mortality rates are 1.6% for FMU 4 and 3.3% for FMU 3 but it is unknown whether these estimates are accurate.
+Mortality rates are 1.6% for FMU 4 and 3.3% for FMU 3, but it is unknown whether these estimates are accurate.
 Aerial surveys have proven inconclusive so far as to the population numbers of franciscanas.
-To rectify this situation, more surveys are needed as well as political commitment, awareness campaigns and bycatch mitigation techniques.
+To rectify this situation, more surveys are needed as well as political commitment, awareness campaigns, and bycatch mitigation techniques.

 Harbour porpoises

 There is substantial incidental catches in fishing operations.
-Often, the harbour porpoise (Phocoena phocoena) is killed by incidental by-catch (10, 11, 12).
+Often, the harbour porpoise (Phocoena phocoena) is killed by incidental bycatch (10, 11, 12).
 Gillnets pose a serious threat to the harbour porpoise as they are extremely susceptible to entanglement.
 A study by Caswell et al. in the western North Atlantic combined the mean annual rate of increase of the harbour porpoise with the uncertainty of incidental mortality and population size.
-It was found that the incidental mortality exceeds critical values and therefore by-catch is a significant threat to the harbour porpoise.
+It was found that the incidental mortality exceeds critical values, thus showing bycatch is a significant threat to the harbour porpoise.
 Harbour porpoises become entangled in nets due to their inability to detect the nets before collision.
 In 2001, 80 harbour porpoises were killed in salmon gillnet fisheries in British Columbia, Canada.